-- · Problems breathing or swallowing - · Spread of toxin effects
+Problems breathing or swallowing

 These problems can happen within hours, or days to weeks after an injection of DYSPORT.
-Call your doctor or get medical help right away if you have any of these problems after treatment with DYSPORT:
+Call your doctor or get medical help right away if you have any of these problems after

-- 1. Problems swallowing, speaking, or breathing.
+1. Problems swallowing, speaking, or breathing.
 These problems can happen within hours, or days to weeks after an injection of DYSPORT usually because the muscles that you use to breathe and swallow can become weak after the injection.
-Death can happen as a complication if you have severe problems with swallowing or breathing after treatment with DYSPORT. - o People with certain breathing problems may need to use muscles in their neck to help them breathe.
-These patients may be at greater risk for serious breathing problems with DYSPORT. - Swallowing problems may last for several weeks.
+Death can happen as a complication if you have severe problems with swallowing or breathing after treatment with DYSPORT.

+People with certain breathing problems may need to use muscles in their neck to help them breathe.
+These patients may be at greater risk for serious breathing problems with DYSPORT.

+Swallowing problems may last for several weeks.
 People who cannot swallow well may need a feeding tube to receive food and water.
 If swallowing problems are severe, food or liquids may go into your lungs.
-People who already have swallowing or breathing problems before receiving DYSPORT have the highest risk of getting these problems. - 2.
-Spread of toxin effects.
+People who already have swallowing or breathing problems before receiving DYSPORT have the highest risk of getting these problems.

+2. Spread of toxin effects.
 In some cases, the effect of botulinum toxin may affect areas of the body away from the injection site and cause symptoms of a serious condition called botulism.
-The symptoms of botulism include: - o loss of strength and muscle weakness all over the body - o blurred vision and drooping eyelids - o trouble saying words clearly (dysarthria) - o trouble breathing
+The symptoms of botulism include:

+loss of strength and muscle weakness all over the body

-- o double vision
+blurred vision and drooping eyelids

+trouble saying words clearly (dysarthria)

+trouble breathing

-- o hoarseness or change or loss of voice (dysphonia)
+hoarseness or change or loss of voice (dysphonia)

-- o loss of bladder control

-- o trouble swallowing